-59 If, when notified of the date set for a virtual or in-person appeal panel hearing, the Appellant does not attend without good reason, the hearing may proceed in their absence.

-- 60 The Appellant may be accompanied by a friend, colleague or union representative but names and contact details of all representatives must be provided to the awarding body no later than seven calendar days before the date of the hearing.
-It would not generally be expected that the Appellant's attendees would exceed three in number. - 61 The awarding bodies may also call any representatives relevant to the case.
-It would not generally be expected that awarding body representatives would exceed three in number. - 62 Internal candidates and/or their parents/carers will not be called as representatives but may attend as observers with the prior permission of the Chair of the panel.
-Observers are not entitled to present cases or to engage in questioning any parties at the hearing, but they may make statements at the discretion of the Chair of the panel.
+- 59 If, when notified of the date set for a virtual or in-person appeal panel hearing, the appellant does not attend without good reason, the hearing may proceed in their absence. - 60 The appellant may be accompanied by a friend, colleague or union representative, but names and contact details of all representatives must be provided to the awarding body no later than seven calendar days before the date of the hearing.
+Any representative whose details have not been provided to the awarding body within the required timescale may be required by the Chair of the hearing to leave before the hearing commences.
+Refusal to leave the hearing when requested may lead to the termination of the hearing.
+It would not generally be expected that the appellant's attendees would exceed three in number. - 61 The awarding bodies may also call any representatives relevant to the case.
+It would not generally be expected that awarding body representatives would exceed three in number. - 62 Internal candidates and/or their parent or carers will not be called as representatives but may attend as observers with the prior permission of the Chair of the panel.
+Observers are not entitled to present cases or to engage in questioning any parties at the hearing but they may make a brief statement at the discretion of the Chair of the panel.

 - 63 Other observers may attend hearings with the prior approval of the Chair no later than seven calendar days before the date of the hearing.
-The observers must adhere to the protocols of the appeal hearing. - 64 Legal representation is not normally permitted at an appeal hearing; an appeal hearing is not a legal function. - 65 If the Appellant wishes to be legally represented, this must be discussed with the awarding body before a hearing date is finalised.
-If legal representation for the Appellant is agreed, the awarding body may also be legally represented.
+The observers must adhere to the protocols of the appeal hearing. - 64 Legal representation is not normally permitted at an appeal hearing; an appeal hearing is not a legal function. - 65 If the appellant wishes to be legally represented, this must be discussed with the awarding body before a hearing date is finalised.
+If legal representation for the appellant is agreed, the awarding body may also be legally represented.

-An awarding body will not be liable for any professional fees incurred by the Appellant.
+An awarding body will not be liable for any professional fees incurred by the appellant.

-- 66 A copy of all materials (correspondence/documents/reports etc) relating to the appeal will be forwarded to the appeals panel members and the appellant no later than seven calendar days prior to the hearing.
+- 66 A copy of all materials (correspondence, documents, reports, etc) relating to the appeal will be forwarded to the appeal panel members and the appellant no later than seven calendar days prior to the hearing.
 Only in the most exceptional circumstances will the Chair permit additional materials to be tabled on the day of the hearing. - 67 Where any material is considered by the awarding body to be of a confidential nature, the awarding body may make such material available to the appeal hearing under such conditions as are necessary to protect the confidentiality of the material.
 The awarding body will ensure compliance with any relevant provisions of data protection legislation.